Written by Hank Steinberg

 Directed y Billy Crystal

-New York fans are brutal, there’s just no two ways about it.
+New York fans are brutal, there are just no two ways about it.
 Through the years I’ve seen great players broken by a combination of the media and the relentless fans with high demands and high expectations.
 Find yourself on the wrong side of the media and make a couple of bad plays, and the fans are on you like white on rice, and brutally.

-I used to think this was a more recent phenomenon with our culture that hungers to know everything about public figures.
+I used to think this was a more recent phenomenon in our culture that hungers to know everything about public figures.
 However, if nothing else the film 61 does a good job dispelling that.
-It’s good for a variety of other reasons as well, but what I came away from the film with was incredible sympathy for Roger Maris and feeling that he got a raw deal from both the New York fans and the media.
+It’s good for a variety of other reasons as well, but what I came away from the film with was incredible sympathy for Roger Maris and the feeling that he got a raw deal from both the New York fans and the media.

 Set in 1961, 61 tells the story of the home run race for that season, where two New York Yankee sluggers, Roger Maris and Mickey Mantle, both had a shot at breaking the single-season home-run record set by former Yankee Babe Ruth.